Entanglement negativity, Holography and Black holes: Holographic prescription for the entanglement negativity

-Choosing the corresponding subsystems as shown in the fig.(\ref{fig:subsystem}), the eq.(\ref{ENCFT3}) may now be used to compute the finite temperature entanglement negativity of the $(1+1)$-dimensional boundary CFT purely in terms of the bulk quantities.
-In the next section we will briefly review our results given in \cite{Chaturvedi:2016rcn} where we have demonstrated that the above expression exactly matches with the large-$c$ limit of the entanglement negativity in $CFT_{1+1}$ as given in \cite {Calabrese:2014yza}.
+It is to be emphasized here that the mutual information and the entanglement negativity are distinct quantum information theoretic measures.
+Entanglement negativity is the upper bound on the distillable entanglement whereas the mutual information is the upper bound on the total correlations of a bipartite system.
+However in the large central charge limit their leading universal parts match exactly for the bipartite configuration in question whereas the sub leading non universal terms are distinct.
+This matching between the universal parts of these two measures has also been observed for both global and local quench for the case of the mixed state of adjacent intervals in a $CFT_{1+1}$ \cite{Coser:2014gsa,Wen:2015qwa}.
+Choosing the corresponding subsystems as shown in the fig.(\ref{fig:subsystem}), the eq.(\ref{ENCFT3}) may now be used to compute the entanglement negativity of the bipartite systems described by $(1+1)$-dimensional boundary CFT purely in terms of the bulk quantities.
+In the next section we will briefly review our results given in \cite{Chaturvedi:2016rcn} where we have demonstrated that the above expression exactly matches with the large-$c$ limit of the entanglement negativity in $CFT_{1+1}$ as given in \cite {Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza}.

-In \cite{Chaturvedi:2016rcn} we have shown that the above observations lead to a precise and elegant holographic conjecture for the entanglement negativity of higher dimensional ($d\ >\ 2$) boundary CFTs at finite temperatures in a generic $AdS_{d+1}/CFT_{d}$ scenario.
-To understand this it is required to partition a $d$-dimensional boundary CFT into the two subsystems $A$ and its complement denoted as $A^c$.
-Subsequently we consider two other subsystems $B_1$ and $B_2$ adjacent to $A$ and on either either side of it such that $B=(B_1\cup B_2)$.
-If ${\cal A}_{A}$, ${\cal A}_{B_1}$ and ${\cal A}_{B_2}$ denote the areas of the co-dimension two static minimal surfaces in $AdS_{d+1}$ anchored to the subsystems $A,B_1$ and $B_2$ respectively, then the holographic entanglement negativity for the subsystem $A$ is given by the following expression

-where, $G_{N}^{d+1}$ is the $(d+1)$-dimensional Newton constant and in the limit $(B \to A^c)$ in eq.(\ref{ENCFT5}) corresponds to extending the subsystems $B_1$ and $B_2$ along one direction such that $B=(B_1 \cup B_2)$ becomes infinitely large and in this limit it reduces to the complement $A^c$.
-In a later section, using the above mentioned holographic conjecture we will obtain the entanglement negativity for a $d$-dimensional boundary CFT at a finite temperature which is dual to a Schwarzschild black hole in $AdS_{d+1}$ bulk space time.
-It will be demonstrated that the entanglement negativity at finite temperatures exhibits certain universal features independent of the dimensionality.
-This actually constitutes our main result presented in this article.